xbilldozer/.dotfiles/README.md

 git config --global core.pager "less -RFX"
 ```

-Other great options to make git work for you:
+Other great options to make git work for you (already pre-configured in the .gitconfig):

 ```zsh
 # Sort branches by most recently used